 How Does Ammonia Affect Fish?

-The level of ammonia in your fish tank should be as low as possible.
+The level of ammonia in your fish tank should be at 0 ppm or mg/L (depending on the units that your test kit uses).
 Fish are very sensitive, and even small amounts can cause a problem.

 One of the easiest, fastest, and most effective ways of decreasing ammonia levels in the water of your fish tank is to simply replace the old and contaminated water with fresh water.

-To be fair, regular partial water changes are something that you should be doing on a weekly basis anyway.
-If you see that there is too much ammonia in the water, you can always perform the partial water changes more often.
+To be fair, regular partial water changes are something that you should be doing on a weekly basis, anyway.
+But if you see that there is too much ammonia in the water, you should immediately perform a large (30% to 50%) water change.

 Since rotting food, fish waste, and old plants can all cause ammonia, another easy solution to your ammonia problem is to remove the things creating or releasing it.